 The Producer Is Addressing the Pollution Originated by the Chemical Substances Used During the MMCF Production Process.
 It Has Joined a Credible Initiative That Advances Solutions on Chemical Management.

 The producer is implementing, for all of its sites, pollution control technologies to limit their impact, developing an approach for the recovery of substances used or generated during the production of MMCF.

 ZDHC Responsible Fibre Production Guidelines ZDHC Wastewater Guidelines (evaluated in 2020, worth 3 points) ZDHC Air Emissions Guidelines.

 Key Improvements Required

-- Accelerate the use of Next Generation Fibre Solutions in order to meet or exceed the aspirational targets outlined in the Vision: 20% by 2021, and 50% by 2030.
+- Accelerate the use of Next Generation Fibre Solutions in order to meet or exceed the aspirational targets outlined in the Vision: 50% by 2030.

 - Where virgin fibres are used and they are not coming from key priority Ancient and Endangered Forests, procure higher volumes of FSC 100% certified inputs from sources that have achieved FSC Forest Management certification on the ground.

 - The company has begun its second CanopyStyle Audit.

 - Use of only FSC mixed fibre inputs.

 - Continues to develop partnerships and test new innovative materials with Next Generation partners.